 There are other more important things you do need though, and I’ll go through them in more detail below.
 I’ll also discuss when you might actually need a degree to land specific clients, and how you can become a freelance writer without a degree.

-Do You Need a Degree to Be a Freelance Writer?
+Do You Need A Degree To Be A Freelance Writer?

-Is a Degree Helpful as a Freelance Writer?
+Is A Degree Helpful As A Freelance Writer?

 As an example, I have a degree in Biology and a Master’s in Forensic Genetics.
 My background in sciences gives me an edge when I’m writing about scientific topics.
 It also made me a researching machine!
 But my degrees didn’t prepare me for all the other aspects of freelance writing.

 Now that we’ve established that a degree isn’t essential to starting a freelancing career, let’s take a look at some of the things that are essential.

 Things You Do Need To Become A Freelance Writer